LuanaMarrocco-zz/BASIC/README.md

 L. Marrocco, E. Castello Ferrer, A. Bucchiarone, A. Grignard, L. Alonso, K. Larson, and A. ‘Sandy’ Pentland, 2019.
 BASIC: towards a Blockchained Agent-basedSImulator for Cities.

-This paper aims to present a tool that combine an agent-based simulator with the blockchain Ethereum.
+This paper aims to present a tool that combines an agent-based simulator with the blockchain Ethereum.
 This repository contains 3 parts:

 ##### Agent-based simulator
 The simulation represents the City of Cambridge and is made by using the [Gama Plateform](https://gama-platform.github.io/).
 The simulation is composed by cars and users.